top of page

 Deep inside I know why some of you may be afraid of negative or violent emotions, even though they are a natural part of our reality.
 Deep inside, some of you might be too weak to accept them as inevitable in human interactions, and as such, you might try running away from them.
 Run away into the realms of comfort, niceness and politeness.

-But, in the end, your desire for comfort might as well be a cover for your fear of discomfort.
+However, in the end, your desire for comfort might as well be a cover for your fear of discomfort.
 Unease is an inevitable feature in power, because power leads to conflict from time to time.
 Not as extreme as a "civil war" within a business empire, yes?
-But struggles you can find within any organization: Be it in the office, in the classroom, and even in a reception room.
+However, these are struggles you can find within any organization: Be it in the office, in the classroom, and even in a reception room.

 People may argue and yell at each other everywhere because they attempt to assert their dominance.
 Their gender does not matter, even though men are seen as more of a threat, especially to many women.
 The point is that power struggles are inevitable in any human company as potentials and thus the attempt to run away from them will never get you the serenity you're looking for.